seerajakonnur/Machine-Learning-and-Computational-Biology-Projects/Reassortment_Prediction_Avian_Influenza/results/readme.md

 | MCC | 0.7174 |

 The model correctly identified all reassortant samples in this external-study test set, while 3 non-reassortant samples were misclassified as reassortants.
 Despite the small and imbalanced dataset, the MCC of 0.7174 indicates useful generalization across independently sourced sequences.

+### Multi-Level Embedding Structure

+This PCA plot visualizes DNABERT-2 embeddings using three biological metadata layers: shape indicates reassortment status, edge color indicates clade, and face color indicates grouped genotype.
+The embeddings show clear organization across clade, genotype, and reassortment labels, demonstrating that the learned representations capture multi-level biological structure rather than only a binary class signal.

+The separation of external clades from the primary 2.3.4.4b group, together with genotype-level clustering within the same embedding space, suggests that DNABERT-2 segment-specific embeddings encode meaningful evolutionary and reassortment-associated variation.

+## Genetic Algorithm Results